matthew-renodin/ACE-TAO-RTEMS-example/README.md

 source setenv

-Run the following command from the root of this project.
+Run the following command from the root of the ACE-TAO-RTEMS-example project.
 This will create the Makefiles and will utilize the GNU macros in the ACE_TAO project that gets created when you follow the steps in the ACE-TAO-RTEMS-installer project.